wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

 ##### 136 Commencement of offence proceedings

-*   Only an enforcement officer may lay an information in respect of an offence under this Act.
+*   Only an enforcement officer may file a charging document in respect of an offence under this Act.

+    Section 136: amended, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 137 Limitation period

-*   (1) An information in respect of an offence against this Act may be laid no later than 6 months after the time when the breach giving rise to the offence first became known, or should have become known, to the enforcement officer.
+*   (1) Despite anything to the contrary in [section 25][324] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the date on which the breach giving rise to the offence first became known, or should have become known, to the enforcement officer.

     (2) The period of 6 months does not run while the person charged (being a natural person) is beyond the outer limits of the territorial sea.

-    (3) This section overrides [section 14][323] of the Summary Proceedings Act 1957\.
+    (3) \[Repealed\]

+    Section 137(1): amended, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

+    Section 137(3): repealed, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Appointment and powers of enforcement officers